 As with candidate #53 (Cravinos) but slightly higher up the stream thus not next to the railway bridge, but quieter with agricultural plots below on one side and some ugly factory buildings on the other.
 These are mostly hidden from the property itself, but do loom somewhat.

 It is almost directly below a road out of town, this however is 50m higher up a steep tree covered slope and thus not notceable.

 - 10mins bike (30 walk) to the country club and supermarkets

 - 25mins walk into town but quite steep! (>100m then lift)

 These are indicative prototypes.
 Ground floor is above the stream.

 Condition and renovations

 Can be undertaken in multiple seperate phases.
 Ideally needs 600m2 of new roofing, however much of this can in fact be deferred.
-New trusses may be required if the existing are not suitable for the load requirements with insulation, if so it would be worth adding an attic floor with a view down the valley.
+New trusses may be required if the existing are not suitable for the load requirements with insulation.

 Main building, ground floor.